ORGANIC MECHANICS

 Whole-Body Balance

-Fascial restrictions are often the hidden root cause behind chronic pain conditions.
-Here are the most common issues I treat with myofascial release in my Greenville, SC practice:
+Fascial restrictions are often the hidden root cause behind chronic pain.
+Here's what I treat most often in Greenville, SC.

 Chronic Back Pain